-\$300 - includes one day excursion, all materials, maintenance and projects.
+\$300 - includes a one-day incursion, as well as all materials, maintenance, and projects.

-University entrance course for pathways in aviation, mechanical, fabrication and electrical engineering.
-The Engineering Studies ATAR course is essentially a practical course focusing on real-life contexts.
+University entrance course for aviation, mechanical, fabrication and electrical engineering pathways.
+The Engineering Studies ATAR course is practical and focuses on real-life contexts.
 It aims to prepare students for a future in an increasingly technological world by providing the foundation for life-long learning about engineering.
-It is particularly suited to those students who are interested in engineering and technical industries as future careers.
+It suits students interested in engineering and technical industries as future careers.